paullalonde/macos-parallels-build-vms/README.md

    - `catalina`
    - `bigsur`
    - `monterey`
+1. Packer will the perform the following steps:
-1. Packer will create the new VM as a copy of the base VM.
+   1. Create the new VM as a copy of the base VM.
-1. Packer will then run the Ansible playbook, which in turn installs Homebrew and Xcode.
+   1. Run the Ansible playbook, which in turn installs Homebrew and Xcode.
-1. Packer then saves the VM under the `vms` directory.
+   1. Save the VM.
+   1. Tar & gzip the VM, producing a `.tgz` file.
+   1. Compute the tgz file's checksum and save it to a file.
+1. The final outputs will be:
+   - `output/macos-${var.os_name}-build.pvm.tgz`, the tar'd and gzip'd VM.
+   - `output/macos-${var.os_name}-build.pvm.tgz.sha256`, the checksum.